October 28, 2023

 So what are some useful ways in which you can reduce your tax liability this year?
-In this guide, we'll walk you through the biggest deductions you could be taking advantage of to lower your taxes owed.
+In this guide, we'll walk you through the biggest deductions you could be taking advantage of to lower your taxes owed and put money back into your pocket.

 The obvious benefit of tax deductions is the money you can save, but there are other benefits to these deductions.
 For example, reinvesting the money you save back into your business or reducing any debt or overhead in your business.